lugensa/gocept.selenium/doc/webdriver-upgrade.rst

 - the path to an existing Firefox profile can be selected through an environment variable, ``GOCEPT_SELENIUM_FF_PROFILE``

-- selenese methods with changed behaviour:
+- Selenese methods with changed behaviour:

   * open: dropped the ``ignoreResponseCode`` parameter
   * ``getEval`` adds a ``return`` statement in front of the code, i.e. to run